Dan Wheeler: Tampa Bay Devil Rays / Rays

 On July 28, 2007, Wheeler was traded back to the Tampa Bay Devil Rays in exchange for third baseman Ty Wigginton.

-He is one of four pitchers who have pitched in at least 70 games each of the four seasons from 2004 to 08, the others being Scott Schoeneweis (who did so for five seasons), Bob Howry, and Chad Qualls.
+The organization changed their name from "Devil Rays" to "Rays" after the 2007 season.

 Boston Red Sox

 On December 17, 2010, the Boston Red Sox signed Wheeler to a one-year, $3 million contract with a club option for 2012.

 Cleveland Indians

 On January 26, 2012, Wheeler signed a minor league contract with the Cleveland Indians.
 He was added to the team's Opening Day roster on April 4.
 He struggled early, however, with an 8.76 ERA and two strikeouts in 12 games.
 Wheeler was designated for assignment immediately following the game on May 13, against the Boston Red Sox in which he gave up six earned runs in one inning.
 After clearing waivers, Wheeler was outrighted to the triple-A Columbus Clippers on May 16.
 He appeared in 36 games for Columbus, posting a 3-3 record and a 2.32 ERA.
 On October 4, Wheeler elected free agency.